Mengmouxu/SceneGen/README.md

 # <img src="./assets/icon.png" height="32" style="vertical-align:middle;"> SceneGen: Single-Image 3D Scene Generation in One Feedforward Pass

 This repository contains the official PyTorch implementation of SceneGen: https://arxiv.org/abs/2508.15769/.
-Feel free to reach out for discussions!

-**Now the Inference Code and Pretrained Models are released!**
+**Now the Training, Inference Code and Pretrained Models have all been released!
+Feel free to reach out for discussions!**

 <div align="center">
    <img src="./assets/SceneGen.png">